alarm-redist/fifty-states/analyses/CT_cd_1990/doc_CT_cd_1990.md

 ## Simulation Notes
 We sample 10,000 districting plans for Connecticut across 5 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
+Municipality lines are used in Fairfield County, Hartford County, and New Haven County, which are all counties with populations larger than 40% the target population for a district.
 No special techniques were needed to produce the sample.